Riof88/Riof88/README.md

 ---

 ### 💡 About Me
-🎓 Final-year Artificial Intelligence student
+🎓 Artificial Intelligence Fresh Graduate
 🔍 Exploring AI, automation, and system design
 🎨 Passionate about UI/UX, digital aesthetics, and building tools that *look* as good as they work
 🏥 Interned at KFAFH – worked on AI proposals, Power BI dashboards, ERP testing, and SQL data workflows
-💻 Currently building: an employee activity tracker using YOLOv8 + DeepSORT

 ---